 Animal exploitation for entertainment and tourism occurs all over the world.
-However, people tend to be more easily conned into engaging in unethical activities when they are travelling.
-Due to the “when in Rome” factor, people want to experience all the new and exciting things on offer in different countries.
-But this is exactly why people fall into traps when travelling.
-People tend not to do their research or consider things as deeply as they would when they are back home in their comfort zone.
-When travelling it’s easy to subconsciously assume that because it is on offer it must be ethical or acceptable, and sadly this is often far from the truth.
+However, people tend to be more easily conned into engaging in unethical activities when they are traveling due to a desire to experience all the new and exciting things on offer in different countries.
+In our haste and enthusiasm to get involved in novel things we tend not to do our research or consider things as deeply as they would when they are back home in their comfort zone and hence we fall into ‘tourist traps’.
+When traveling it’s easy to subconsciously assume that because something is on offer it must be ethical or acceptable, and sadly this is often far from the truth.

 Animal related tourism takes many forms and we will discuss the main industries within.
 However, this information is not all encompassing and before embarking on any animal-related tourism you should be sure that you do thorough research so that you don’t unwittingly contribute to unethical practices.
 Please feel free to download our guide here but please don’t press print, it’s a big document and we like trees!